mmyoung979/reactResort/README.md

 # Example React Project (Website for a hotel)

-This is project follows the tutorial from the [freecodecamp.org YouTube tutorial](https://www.youtube.com/watch?v=LXJOvkVYQqA)
+This is project follows the freecodecamp.org [YouTube tutorial](https://www.youtube.com/watch?v=LXJOvkVYQqA)

 ## Getting Started with Create React App